 The Customer has the right to claim a contractual penalty of EUR 1,000 for each individual case when any member of personnel of the Contractor (including the personnel of the subcontractor) participating on performance of the Work enters the Site under the influence of alcohol and/or other addictive substances.

+The Contractor’s maximum aggregate liability for the penalties set out in Clauses 37.6 and 37.7 shall not exceed two percent (2%) of the Contract Price.

-37.637.7The payment of any contractual penalty shall not:
+The payment of any contractual penalty shall not:

 affect other obligations of the Contractor under the Contract, especially as regards the rights to remedy defects or to indemnity proceeds; and

-exclude Customer’s right to compensation of damages to the full extent.
+exclude Customer’s right to compensation of damages to the full extent, taking into consideration possible limitations according to this Contract.

 The following shall apply to all provisions of this Contract, which concern contractual penalty.
 If it is not possible to make deduction from the Contract Price, the contractual penalty shall be paid by the Contractor onto the Customer’s account within fourteen (14) days from receipt of the respective debit note.